BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >A corroded heart beats in half-time
 >all while shadows grow twice as wide.
 >Her mood now high and low like tide
->ever bound to the pull de la mer.
+>ever bound to the pull of the mer.

 *In the dark* -- January 2024